Elecrow-RD/CrowPi2/README.md

-# When the mouse or keyboard does not work, please re-pair it with doggle:
+# The mouse or keyboard doesn't work, re-pair it with the dongle:
 Step 1:
 Pair the mouse:
 1. First to power off the keyboard and the mouse.